The following topics are discussed in this guide. Click a topic to skip directly to this information:

 - The full list of numbers that you wish to port in E164 format, eg: (+[XXXX][XXXXX]).

 - Letter of Authorization (LOA) signed by the authorized user and/or owner of the number(s).
 Note that the information on your LOA must match the authorized user name and service address provided by your current carrier.
 You can find the LOA required for the Australian numbers below.
+Please note that the LOA format for Mobile numbers is different from the others.

 - A scanned or electronic copy of the most recent phone bill (within the last 30 days) that includes the account number and authorized user’s name for all the numbers you would like to port.